makrai/notes/libovicky2004-lang-neut-mBERT.md

 * distortion penalty does
   not seem to influence the alignment quality when using the contextual embeds, whereas for the static word embeddings, it can make a difference of 3–6 F 1
-  * ie. contextual embeddings encode relative word positon across languages.
+  * ie. contextual embeddings encode relative word positon across languages
 * However, the main advantage [of contextual embeddings]: allows accurate alignment of function words